Js109/Hirschberg_Algorithm_C-/README.md

 1. To build use the Makefile: make
 2. Then call ./main
-3. Follow the instructions and type, for example, 'hello' or 'longestcommonsubsequence'.
+3. Follow the instructions and type, for example, 'hello' and 'hallo'.